Implicit neural representations for accurate estimation of the standard model of white matter: Methods

 \subsection{Implementation}

 The INR is implemented in Python 3.10.10 using PyTorch 2.0.0.
-An Adam optimizer was used with a learning rate of $10^{-4}$ and default settings otherwise.
+An Adam optimizer was used with a learning rate of $10^{-4}$, \review{$\beta_1 = 0.9$, $\beta_2 = 0.999$, $\epsilon = 10^{-8}$, and no weight decay}.
 The hyperparameters were set at $n_p = 5000$, $n_h=2048$, $\sigma^2 = 3.5$ for the SNR 50 synthetic datasets (see section \ref{methods:simgt}) and the in-vivo dataset (see section \ref{methods:invivo}), and $\sigma^2 = 2.5$ for the SNR 20 synthetic datasets.
-More details about the choice of $\sigma^2$ is given in \ref{app:sigma}.
+More details about the choice of $\sigma^2$ is given in the supplementary information.
 Each INR was fit for 150 epochs on an NVIDIA RTX 4080 GPU with 16GB of VRAM, with a batch size of 500.
 Visualizations of the model output were created using matplotlib 3.8.0, and MRtrix3 3.0.4 \citep{tournierMRtrix3FastFlexible2019}.
 Numerical integration to calculate the integral during training is implemented with Torchquad Simpson function \citep{Gómez2021}.